najlabintnajeeb/FinFET-Circuit-Design/Module_2_Lab_Simulation/L4_WL_Ratio_Vt_Power_PropDelay/README.md

 ## 2.5 Power Consumption

 Power consumption is calculated by integrating the transient supply current over one switching cycle and multiplying by V<sub>DD</sub>.
+In CMOS circuits, it is mainly calculated from the current drawn from the supply (Vdd) over time.
 **Formula:**

 $$P_{avg} = \frac{V_{DD} \cdot \int_{t_1}^{t_2} i(t)\, dt}{\Delta t}$$